 Use a calibrated RMS multimeter for accurate measurements.
+Fluke models 87 or 8060A are good choices.

 (A) Genset Voltage Display Calibration

 The PowerCommand control automatically synchronizes to the system bus when bus voltage is available and the genset is running.
 Consequently, it is not possible to calibrate the genset output voltage display of the genset that is running when the bus is energized.
 If it is necessary to adjust the output voltage display of the genset that is running, the InPower service tool must be used to switch off the synchronizer function of the control.